Where is Gary Neville now?

-In December 2015, the football world was shocked when Spanish giants Valencia announced that Gary Neville had been appointed as head coach until the end of the season with his brother as his assistant.
+In a move that shocked many, Neville was appointed as head coach of the Spanish giants until the end of the season with his brother Phil working as his assistant.

 Unfortunately it didn’t work out for Neville and he was sacked after four months with a record of only three wins from his 16 La Liga games.

-In August 2016, Gary Neville returned to Sky Television as a pundit for their live Premier League games as well as guesting on their Monday Night Football show.
+In August 2016, Gary Neville returned to Sky Television as a pundit for their live Premier League games as well as returning for their Monday Night Football show.

 Follow Gary Neville on Twitter @GNev2